Who did the song “Black Magic Woman”?

 Released in February of 1977, it had four big hits…”Dreams” #1, , “Don’t Stop” #3, “You Make Loving Fun” #9, and “Go Your Own Way #10.
 In addition, FM Radio played “Second Hand News”, “Never Going Back Again”, “Songbird”, “The Chain” and “Gold Dust Woman” nearly as much as the singles.
 Rumors was a phenomenon, spending 31 weeks at #1 during 1977, and ultimately selling over 40-million copies worldwide.
 It won the Grammy for Album Of The Year over another phenomenal album, Hotel California (probably should have been a tie).
 By the way, “Silver Springs” was recorded at this time, and was not included because of time limitations on vinyl (22 1/2 minutes per side, for best audio).
 Maybe “Oh Daddy” could have been left off, and some of the fade-outs shortened to allow time for “Silver Springs”.

 Once in a lifetime success can’t really be followed up at that level.
 Fleetwood Mac allowed producer/arranger Lindsey Buckingham to be more experimental on 1979’s Tusk.
 The double album probably should have been a single album.
 It was considered a relative failure (#4 in Billboard) even though it went quadruple platinum.
 The singles were Sara #7, “Tusk” #8, and “Think About Me” #20.
 Other top cuts include “Brown Eyes”, “Beautiful Child”, “Never Make Me Cry” and “Walk A Thin Line”.
 The video for “Tusk” featured the USC Marching Band, and the song became a staple at sporting events for years.

-So, there’s a bit of a break for Fleetwood Mac.
-In 1981, Stevie Nicks and Lindsey Buckingham each do solo albums.
+There was a bit of a break for Fleetwood Mac in 1981.
+Stevie Nicks and Lindsey Buckingham each did solo albums.

 Buckingham’s Law and Order includes the single “Trouble” which was a #9 hit, and the album is mostly Lindsey playing all the instruments.
 It reached #32.

-Nick’s album, Bella Donna, includes four hits “Stop Draggin’ My Heart Around” (with Tom Petty), “Edge of Seventeen”, “Leather And Lace” (with Don Henley), and “After The Glitter Fades”.
+Nick’s album, Bella Donna, includes four hits “Stop Draggin’ My Heart Around” (#3 with Tom Petty), “Edge of Seventeen”(#13), “Leather And Lace” (#6 with Don Henley), and “After The Glitter Fades” (#32).
 The album was a #1 hit, and outsold Tusk.
 Nicks wrote 9 of the 10 tracks.
 She plays guitar and keyboards for songwriting, but not for performances.

 It was another 5 years (of solo albums) before they released Tango In The Night in 1987.
 It had started out as a solo album by Lindsey Buckingham, but it morphed into a group album.
 It had four hits, “Big Love” (Buckingham), “Seven Wonders” (Nicks), “Little Lies” & “Everywhere” (both McVie).
 The album charted at #7, and sold over 3-million copies.